mondjunge/summernote-ext-docximport/README.md

 ## Install
 * Drop in summernote/plugin
 * Include in html or require or import or annotate whatever your brew of coding tools is.
-* Include mammoth.browser.js or mammoth.browser.min.js from Michael Williamson (https://github.com/mwilliamson/mammoth.js), included in this repo.!
+* Drop and include mammoth.browser.js or mammoth.browser.min.js from Michael Williamson (https://github.com/mwilliamson/mammoth.js), included in this repo.!

 ## Configure Summernote
 * In summernote you should add 'docximport' to your toolbar or you have no button.